code-monet/steam-vr-wheel/README.md

 <bike demo>
 ```

-## Requirements
+## Install

-Check out the release page and refer to the requirements of the very release you download.
+Check out the release page and refer to its instruction of the very release you download.

 ## vJoy Mapping